 To gauge the level of importance of and satisfaction with various recreation and parks facilities in the Township, respondents were asked to rate select facility types.
 Overall, respondents generally reported higher levels of importance for each facility type compared to their level of satisfaction.
 Lower levels of satisfaction typically indicates that the Township's facilities are not meeting respondents' expectations and that there may be opportunities for improvement.
 The greatest gap in importance and satisfaction levels exists among trails and pathways in the Township; respondents indicated that this facility type was most important to their household (89%); however, only 31% of households were satisfied with them.
-A notable gap in importance and satisfaction is also observed in passive parks such as natural areas and open space; 79% of households were satisfied with them.
+A notable gap in importance and satisfaction is also observed in passive parks such as natural areas and open space; 79% of households expressed that this facility type is important to their household, although 37% of households were satisfied with them.
 A summary of results is illustrated in the following figure.